 Where did Terah settle with his family?

 Terah, Abraham’s dad, was lamenting for his child Haran.
-Terah, Abraham’s father it appears, chose to remain in the northern Mesopotamian “city of Haran,” (no association with his child Haran) as opposed to proceed with the excursion to Canaan, which was the family’s unique expectation.
+Terah, Abraham’s father, it appears, chose to remain in the northern Mesopotamian “city of Haran” (no association with his child Haran) instead of proceeding with the excursion to Canaan, which was the family’s unique expectation.

 The family of Terah was settled in the city of Haran for a very long time.
-Individuals of Haran served similar moon god as individuals in Terah’s previous area, the southern Mesopotamian “city of Ur”.
-Terah, Jewish writing records, was a specialist who made icons.
+Individuals of Haran served a similar moon god as individuals in Terah’s previous area, the southern Mesopotamian “city of Ur.”
+Terah, the writer of the Jewish record, was a specialist who made icons.
 So he might have observed a blooming exchange Haran.

-This is by all accounts maintained by Scripture: “This is what the LORD, the God of Israel, says: ‘Quite a while in the past your predecessors, including Terah.
-Abraham’s father and Nahor, lived past the Euphrates River and served different divine beings'” (Josh 24:2).
+Scripture maintains this by all accounts: “This is what the LORD, the God of Israel, says: ‘Quite a while in the past your predecessors, including Terah.
+Abraham’s father and Nahor lived past the Euphrates River.
+They served different divine beings'” (Josh 24:2).
 The Hebrew word for “served” can likewise intend to “work,” consequently the custom that Terah was a skilled worker who made icons.

-Furthermore, later in the story Rachel, Terah’s incredible extraordinary granddaughter, appears to be quick to clutch the Teraphim (family icons) as though they were a family legacy.
+Furthermore, later in the story, Rachel, Terah’s incredible, extraordinary granddaughter, seems quick to clutch the Teraphim (family icons) as though they were a family legacy.

 - Abram let his dad know that Yahweh had educated them to leave.
 Stephen illuminates us in Acts 7:2 “Siblings and fathers, pay attention to me.
-Our radiant God appeared to our precursor Abraham in Mesopotamia before he got comfortable Haran.”
-So we realize that Abraham advised his dad Terah to leave, since God appeared to Abraham, not Terah.
-The environmental elements were agreeable in the enlightened city of Ur, so Terah might have been hesitant to leave.
+Our radiant God appeared to our precursor Abraham in Mesopotamia before he got comfortable, Haran.”
+So we realize that Abraham advised his dad Terah to leave since God appeared to Abraham, not Terah.
+The environmental elements were agreeable in the enlightened city of Ur, so Terah might have been hesitant to go.
 Furthermore, that carries us to the subsequent explanation.

-- Josephus says this, Presently Terah loathing Chaldea, because of his grieving for Haran, they generally eliminated to Haran.
-So Terah had two motivations to leave the city of Ur of the Chaldees.
+- Josephus says this, Presently, Terah loathes Chaldea because he grieves for Haran, and they generally eliminate Haran.
+So Terah had two motivations for leaving the city of Ur of the Chaldees.

-Terah was a man of faith, who knew that God was about to accomplish His plan.
-There are a few pieces of proof on this inquiry from different pieces of the Bible.
-In Gen 24, when Abraham’s worker meets Laban, and recounts to the story giving all the proof that the gathering with Rebekah was honored by the Lord, her sibling and father rehash back the worker’s regular underwriting of the Lord: “Then, at that point, Laban and Bethuel replied and said, The thing proceedeth from the Lord: we can’t talk unto you awful or great.”
+Terah was a man of faith who knew God was about to accomplish His plan.
+There are a few pieces of proof of this inquiry from different parts of the Bible.
+In Gen 24, when Abraham’s worker meets Laban and recounts the story giving all the evidence that the gathering with Rebekah was honored by the Lord, her sibling, and father rehash back the worker’s regular underwriting of the Lord: “Then, at that point, Laban and Bethuel replied and said, The thing proceedeth from the Lord: we can’t talk unto you awful or great.”
 (Gen 24:50)